valudio/netsocket/README.md

 # netsocket
-Small library to easily deal with websockets in .net core
+Small library to easily deal with websockets using .NET Standard